TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ```

 Aside: If this was attempted on a string literal value, the statement will result in a NaN result.
 NaN stands for "Not a Number". **NB** `typeof NaN` or `typeof(NaN)` results in `number`.
 This is however an invalid number.

+NaN arises when performining a math operation that is not valid.
+E.g., 1/0 or a number method on a string as discussed in the preceding paragraph.

 There is only three types of manual conversion: